Wading through the flotsam and jetsam

 Ingredients

 A direction I explored a lot and had some strong feeling for was the ingredient illustrations.
-These first appeared a few months back during our initial exploration of the probiotics product.
+These first appeared a few months back during our initial exploration of the probiotics product and went back to the concept to create a direction that still feels very strong for me.

 Refining the brand

 By the 5th round of design iterations, the brand and direction started to coalesce.
-One of my favorite things is seeing how the bee evolved.
+One of my favorite things is seeing how the bee evolved and feeling that we ended going in the strongest visual direction — a rare occurrence in my experience.

 Pollinating the Aisle